-The powers given under any statute (except to the extent inconsistent with this Loan Agreement) are in addition to the powers given under this Loan Arabe Lender may exercise such powers when the Lender becomes entitled to payment of any part of the Repayment Amount.
+The powers given under any statute (except to the extent inconsistent with the terms in this Loan Agreement) are in addition to the powers given under this Loan Agreement.
+The Lender may exercise such powers when the Lender becomes entitled to demand payment of any part of the Repayment Amount.